frzrbox/startline/README.md

 # Startline 🏁

-An Amagaki starter using PostCSS, Typescript and SWC
+An Amagaki starter using PostCSS, Typescript and ESBuild

 ## Get Started 🚀